ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Yes: can *always* classify training examples perfectly
       - We just keep splitting until each node contains 1 example
     - No: Doesn't work on new data as well
-  - Once we haev split up the data to a very fine-grained level and we have singleton subsets, we don't have confidence at all in our predictions
+  - Once we have split up the data to a very fine-grained level and we have singleton subsets, we don't have confidence at all in our predictions
-    - because really, all we're saying is any data point that falls into that leaf is positive just because we haev seen 1 positive example in our training data $\rarr$ seems foolish
+    - because really, all we're saying is any data point that falls into that leaf is positive just because we have seen 1 positive example in our training data $\rarr$ seems foolish
     ![Infograhic shows that overfitted trees will not perform well on testing data](../images/iaml-purity.png)
       - Accuracy on training data keeps increasing with tree size
       - Test data not, after while, the accuracy will decrease with increasing tree size
         - Called **overfitting**
           - Decision tree has become too tailored to the training data
             - Captures the nosie in that training data but the noise is not repeated in the test data
-      - If we want to build a good decision tree, that is one that works on predictions well too, we want to stop building it before it becomes too specific to your training data
+      - If we want to build a good decision tree, i.e. one that works on predictions well too, we want to stop building it before it becomes too specific to your training data
 - Decision tree pruning
   - If we want to build a good decision tree, that is one that works on predictions well too, we want to stop building it before it becomes too specific to your training data
     - I.e. avoid overfitting